jamtur01/puppet-datadog/README.md

 Description
 -----------

-A Puppet report processor for sending metrics to [Amazon datadog](http://aws.amazon.com/datadog/).
+A Puppet report processor for sending metrics to [Datadog](http://www.datadoghq.com/).
 Requirements
 ------------